Single-photon avalanche diode: Geometric improvements

 Another concept ported from CMOS image sensor technologies, is the exploration of stacked p-n junctions similar to Foveon sensors.
 The idea being that higher-energy photons (blue) tend to be absorbed at a short absorption depth, i.e. near the silicon surface.
 Red and infra-red photons (lower energy) travel deeper into the silicon.
 If there is a junction at that depth, red and IR sensitivity can be improved.

 IC fabrication improvements

 With the advancement of 3D IC technologies, i.e. stacking of integrated circuits, the fill factor could be enhanced further by allowing the top die to be optimised for a high fill-factor SPAD array, and the lower die for readout circuits and signal processing.
 As small dimension, high-speed processes for transistors may require different optimisations than optically sensitive diodes, 3D-ICs allow the layers to be separately optimised.

 Pixel-level optical improvements

 As with CMOS image sensors micro-lenses can be fabricated on the SPAD pixel array to focus light into the centre of the SPAD.
 As with a single SPAD, this allows light to only hit the sensitive regions and avoid both the guard ring and any routing that is needed within the array.
 This has also recently included Fresnel type lenses.
+Within a single SPAD pixel, the sensitive region can be engineered as an optical metamaterial to create a wide variety of tailored absorption profiles.